AdobeDocs/experience-platform.en/help/intelligent-services/attribution-ai/discover-insights.md

 ![filter popover](./images/insights/filter-popover.png)

 - **[!UICONTROL Channel]:** Selecting the channel attribute allows you to filter any of your available marketing channels.
 You can select multiple channels to compare them.
 - **[!UICONTROL Geography]:** Selecting the geography attribute allows you to filter country codes based on region-based models.
-Depending on your data this filter may or may not be present.
+Depending on your data, this filter may or may not be present.
 Country codes are two characters long.
-A complete list can be found here [ISO 3166-1 alpha-2](https://datahub.io/core/country-list).
+See the complete country code list [here](https://datahub.io/core/country-list).
 - **[!UICONTROL Media type]:** Selecting the media type attribute allows you to filter any of your defined media types.
 - **[!UICONTROL Product]:** Selecting the product attribute allows you to filter from any products that were initially ingested in the creation of your instance.